Conservation of Ceramics Graduate Diploma courses at West Dean College

 A two-year full-time masters course designed to support you to further advance your practical, theoretical and professional skills, through an emphasis on specialist studio practice.

-The College’s extensive links with museums, conservators and professional bodies in the heritage sector opens up an impressive range of work placement opportunities.
-Graduate Diploma students often choose to further their studies on the MA Conservation Studies which includes a six week work placement in professional studios, either in a public institution or private workshop.
+West Dean's extensive links with museums, conservators and professional bodies in the heritage sector opens up an impressive range of work placement opportunities.
+Students graduating from our GD Conservation Studies students often choose to further their studies on the MA Conservation Studies which includes a six week work placement in professional studios, either in a public institution or private workshop.
 Alumni have had placements at, or gone on to work with:

 • Brighton Royal Pavillion